Betsson: History

 In 2021, Betsson expanded its operations in Eastern Europe with the launch of new brand Europebet and a new office in Minsk, Belarus.
 Under the brand Europobet – Betsson will offer casino, sportsbook and poker services.

-In 2021, Betsson announced CEO Pontus Lindwall will step down.
-The company is on the lookout for a new CEO after Lindwall accomplished the task of getting the betting company back on track.
-Lindwall stays on as CEO until a new CEO is hired.
+Also in 2021, Betsson announced CEO Pontus Lindwall would step down with the company on the lookout for a new CEO after Lindwall accomplished the task of getting the betting company back on track, with Lindwall staying on until a new CEO is hired.

+In August 2021, Betsson acquired Inkabet.
+Betsson subsidiary SW Nordic Limited brokered the $25 million deal.
+As part of the deal Betsson agreed to a $4 million performance incentive if Inkabet outperform EBIT targets.
+Also in August 2021, Betsson acquired 28% of Canadian start-up Slapshot Media Inc, for a purchase price of $2.4 million.

 In 2022, Betsson debuted online betting in Buenos Aires city and province (Argentina) with local operator Casino Victoria.
-Betsson also became the official betting partner of the Rossoneri when it announced a partnership with AC Milan.

-The same year, Colombian footballer Mario Alberto Yepes became a Betsson brand ambassador in Latin America.
-He was joined by compatriot Nicole Regnier later in the year while Betsson was announced as the kit sponsor of Club Athletico Paranaense.

 Pontus Lindwall reported that organic growth is a perfect strategy for Betsson.
 Between April and June, group's organic traffic from Latin America, Central and Eastern Europe and Central Asia increased the growth by 13% in 2022.
 Total revenue from the region reached €45.7m in Q2 which increased by 86.2% compared to the previous year.

-In 2023, Betsson became the main sponsor of Boca Juniors through 2024 with its logo featured on both men's and women's team kits.
-It also announced its sponsorship of Racing Club de Avellaneda starting in 2023.
-Meanwhile, the Chilean Primera División announced a title sponsorship by Betsson with its championship to be branded Campeonato Betsson.

-In 2024, Betsson was announced as the primary sponsor of Inter Milan in a four-year deal that was described as the most important in the club's history and will see Betsson featured prominently on player kits.
-This followed Betsson's launch of sports betting in Italy earlier in the year with AS Roma legend Francesco Totti as ambassador.

-Also in 2024, Betsson expanded in South America while announcing Zé Roberto, the Brazilian footballer, and Paolo Guerrero, Peru's all-time record goalscorer, as ambassadors.
+In 2023, Betsson launched sportsbetting in Italy with Roma legend Francesco Totti as ambassador.
+In July 2026, Betsson revealed that Latin America had emerged as its largest market.

 Products

 Betsson AB's subsidiaries owns and operates a number of websites via its subsidiaries in Malta, where its operational headquarters are based.
 In November 2017, Betsson signed a deal with Scout gaming to integrate its daily fantasy sports platform across all its brands, including Betsafe.
 The integration was expected to be completed by 2018.
 Betsafe, which is active in the Baltic States of Lithuania, Latvia, and Estonia, is also active in Ontario, Sweden, and Peru.
+As of June 2025, Betsson has replaced the Betsafe brand in Lithuania with the flagship Betsson brand.